thevaibhavsh/task-8-DA/README.md

 ---

 ##Learning Outcome
--Gained hands-on experience in designing professional dashboards using Power BI -Learned to clean and transform data using Power Query Editor -Developed skills in creating interactive visuals and KPI indicators -Understood how to derive insights and support business decisions through data visualization -Improved ability to communicate data findings through clean, logical design
+- Gained hands-on experience in designing professional dashboards using Power BI
+- Learned to clean and transform data using Power Query Editor
+- Developed skills in creating interactive visuals and KPI indicators
+- Understood how to derive insights and support business decisions through data visualization
+- Improved ability to communicate data findings through clean, logical design

 ---